QuantumProductions/eth-lawyer/readme.md

 window.lawyer = new EthLawyer({address: "0x..", "abi": "...", spam: false, callback: callback});
 ```

-//Smart Contracts can be accessed with lawyer.filePaperworkWei(functionName, functionParams, wei)
-//with wei defaulting to 0.
+Smart Contracts can be accessed with lawyer.filePaperworkWei(functionName, functionParams, wei) with wei defaulting to 0.

-//You could do lawyer.contract and use the web3 API directly.
+You could do lawyer.contract and use the web3 API directly.

-//I recommend you read the index.js here.
+I recommend you read the index.js here.
 This is a simple module and it's good to know what it's doing under the hood.

-//Currently Metamask supports Ethereum 0.2X API.
+Currently Metamask supports Ethereum 0.2X API.
 Make note of which documentation you're reading on the Web3 Github page as there are differences.

-//For a more complete example, check out the example folder which demonstrates displaying user Account address + balance in react, updating when a new account is switched to or Metamask is locked/unlocked.
+For a more complete example, check out the example folder which demonstrates displaying user Account address + balance in react, updating when a new account is switched to or Metamask is locked/unlocked.

-//This React example also showcases lawyer.canAfford(eth), to determine if the current account has a minimum of eth balance.
+This React example also showcases lawyer.canAfford(eth), to determine if the current account has a minimum of eth balance.
 The conversion from Eth to Wei is handled by the lawyer, or you can call lawyer.canAffordWei(weiAsBigNumber) using bignumber.js

 The React example hides & shows a button based on the lawyer.canAfford result for 0.001 Ethereum.

+I hope this saves you time.

 ```
 const EthLawyer = require('eth-lawyer');